claasahl/markdown-to-confluence/README.md

 Converts and deploys a markdown post to Confluence

 positional arguments:
-  posts                 Individual files to deploy to Confluence (takes
+  posts                 Individual files to deploy to Confluence
-                        precendence over --git)

 optional arguments:
-  -h, --help            show this help message and exit --git GIT             The path to your Git repository (default:
+  -h, --help            show this help message and exit --api_url API_URL     The URL to the Confluence API (e.g.
-                        /Users/jwright/src/journal-to-confluence))
-  --api_url API_URL     The URL to the Confluence API (e.g.
                         https://wiki.example.com/rest/api/)
   --username USERNAME   The username for authentication to Confluence